Searching for Answers

 I could boast neither.

 I especially grieved the need for preexisting fame.
 I didn’t blame publishing companies.
 They contracted my earlier books during their golden years with less competition and easier sales.
 In a now-crowded world of fewer sales, online competition, and self-published books, many conventional publishers can no longer gamble on a nobody.
 Their writers must carry much of the marketing load.
 Since those golden years, I have self-published several books to local acclaim but limited sales.
 This time I had a greater goal — reach more readers.
 But I didn’t know how to market in the electronic age.
-Could I actually learn that skill?

 Despite my slough of despond, I doggedly continued a weekly Substack column, “Notes from the Prairie.”
 I began freewriting 1,000 words each morning as both therapy and writing discipline.
 I resisted learning to grow my platform or researching online marketing.